pyPhotometry/docs/docs/index.md

 Press *Start* to start data acquisition.

-Adjust the LED currents (and photoreciever gain if applicable) to bring the signals into the center of the 0 - 3.3V range covered by the analog inputs.
-Signals that exceed 3.3V it will be clipped.
+Adjust the LED currents (and photoreceiver gain if applicable) to bring the signals into the centre of the 0 - 3.3V range covered by the analog inputs.
+If an input signal exceeds 3.3V it will be clipped, and a warning will be shown in the signal plot indicating which channel is clipping.
 If the signal is very low the signal to noise ratio will be less good.
-When adjusting the LED current it is recommended to use the `2EX_2EM_continuous` acquisition mode as this mode does not use baseline subtraction so the signal you see is the raw photoreciever voltage.
+When adjusting the LED current it is recommended to use the `2EX_2EM_continuous` acquisition mode as this mode does not use baseline subtraction so the signal you see is the raw photoreceiver voltage.

 To record data enter a subject ID and data directory and press *Record*.